 - SIP (Session Initiation Protocol) Interface for Telephony and other applications.

-- Simple to complex radio patches can be created with a few clicks of a mouse using the optional IntelliLink™ module.
+- Simple to complex radio patches can be created with a few clicks of a mouse.

-- Patches may be channel or talk-group specific, may be uni- or bi-directional, and may involve up to 14 gateways.
+- Patches may be channel or talk-group specific, may be uni- or bi-directional, and may involve multiple gateways at different locations.

 - Each gateway stores and records call history and audio files for playback with the optional voice recording module.